Welcome

 Meet Your Therapist

-Outside of her work as a therapist, Rachel enjoys reading, spending time outdoors, working with local mutual aid groups, and playing with her dogs.
+Outside of her work, Rachel enjoys reading, spending time outdoors, connecting with family and friends, participating in local mutual aid efforts, and playing with her dogs.

 Insurance and Rates